 7. Passion for the law firm

 There are lots of law firms out there, many of which offer student lawyers holiday placements.
 Law firms know it’s highly unlikely that you’re applying only to them.
-Whilst you may be the very best candidate academically, firms still want people who are genuinely interested, even excited, about working with them – if they are thinking that they might offer you a job then your probation period will probably going to be very tough as they want to see that you have the determination to succeed - they may even be thinking ahead to the possibility of offering you some sort of future training contract at the end of a successful vacation placement.
+Whilst you may be the very best candidate academically, firms still want people who are genuinely interested, even excited, about working with them – if they are thinking that they might offer you a job then your probation period is probably going to be very tough as they want to see that you have the determination to succeed – they may even be thinking ahead to the possibility of offering you some sort of future training contract at the end of a successful vacation placement.

 Obviously, therefore, only apply to firms you genuinely want to work for and can show that know well.
-A ‘machine-gunn’ approach to sending out your CV and applications may work for a few, but usually it is a time-wasting, labour-intensive exercise that may not even produce a single interview.
+A ‘machine-gun’ approach to sending out your CV and applications may work for a few, but usually it is a time-wasting, labour-intensive exercise that may not even produce a single interview.
 Show your passion for the firm through sincerity, by demonstrating a knowledge of the firm.
-An application full of empty statements and declarations of ‘loving what your firm does’ will not fool the HR Department – show them that you understand what they do and want to do AND then tell them why you want to be a part of that.
+An application full of empty statements and declarations of ‘loving what your firm does’ will not fool the HR Department – show them that you understand exactly what they do and want to do AND then tell them why you want to be a part of that.

 Part 1 - Some general basics